gitliver/SimpleSiteGenerator/README.md

 HOMEPAGE = 'parmigiano'
 ```

-Or you could set it to the special cover page:
+Or you could set it to the special cover (splash) page:

 ```
 HOMEPAGE = 'cover'